davidkopelent/BI-AG1/README.md

 # Algorithms and Graphs 1

-This repository contains my homework assignments and practice exercises for the course **Algorithms and Graphs 1**.
+This repository contains my homework assignments and practice exercises for the course **Algorithms and Graphs 1** at [FIT CTU](https://fit.cvut.cz/en).
 The course covers fundamental algorithms, data structures, and graph theory concepts.

 ## 🚀 How to Use This Repository
 - Clone the repository: